-In this activity, students explore how, in New England, the timing of color change and leaf drop of deciduous trees is changing.
+In this activity, students explore how the timing of color change and leaf drop of New England's deciduous trees is changing.

 The CLEAN collection is hand-picked and rigorously reviewed for scientific accuracy and classroom effectiveness.
 Read what our review team had to say about this resource below or learn more about how CLEAN reviews teaching materials